babeltrace2-convert(1)

 The name of the component class to instantiate.

-You can use the --component
+You can use the --component option multiple times to create

 multiple components.
 You can instantiate the same component class